 IUPUI provides a number of resources for students to conduct their work with the university.
-The most popular is OneStart (onestart.iu.edu).
-OneStart allows students to review information about themselves, including status of an admission application, status of a financial aid application (and any award), latest course schedule, book list, bursar account (fees owed or refund due), unofficial transcript, as well as information about a federal tax law that may result in an income tax credit tied to tuition paid in a calendar year.
-Students may also update address information through OneStart.

-Students and the public may review course offerings for current and upcoming semesters.
+The most useful is OneStart (onestart.iu.edu).
+OneStart enables students to review information about themselves, including status of an admission application, status of a financial aid application (and any award), latest course schedule, book list, bursar account (fees owed or refund due), and an unofficial transcript, as well as information about a federal tax law that may result in an income tax credit tied to tuition paid in a calendar year.
+Students can also update address information through OneStart.
+Students and the public can review course offerings for current and upcoming semesters.

 OneStart also provides a significant tool for academic advising.
-This online system was designed to help students and their advisors review degree requirements and student progress towards any intended IUPUI degree or a degree at any IU campus.
+This online system helps students and their advisors to review degree requirements and student progress toward any intended IUPUI degree or a degree at any IU campus.
 The online system is not intended to replace regular meetings with an academic advisor.
-Students, however, may wish to review and print an "audit" in preparation for an advising session.
+Students, however, may wish to review and print a Degree Progress Report in preparation for an advising session.
 The system allows students to investigate what would happen if they changed majors or schools.
-This student advising system provides students with online access to transcripts and degree requirements and various special purpose Web sites.
+In addition, this advising system provides students with online access to transcripts and degree requirements and to various special-purpose Web sites.

 Students planning their schedules should also consult the degree requirements in this bulletin or the appropriate checklists provided by University College advisors.
-The Schedule of Classes is published every March for summer and fall classes and in October for spring classes.
-It is mailed to all currently enrolled students.
-An earlier online version of the bulletin is available on February 1 for summer and fall classes and late September for spring classes at onestart.iu.edu.
-Potential students may request a copy of the schedule by calling the Enrollment Center or visiting any Indianapolis area public library.
+The Registration Guide and Academic Information booklet is published every March for summer and fall classes and in October for spring classes.
+This document outlines university and campus policies, procedures, and deadlines, which are also available at registrar.iupui.edu.
+The Guide is mailed to all currently enrolled students.
+Prospective students may request a copy of the Registration Guide by calling the Enrollment Center or visiting any Indianapolis-area public library.
+Course offerings for summer and fall classes are made available online at registrar.iupui.edu in late February; course offerings for spring classes are available online in mid-September.